Strong probabilistic stability in holomorphic families of endomorphisms of $\mathbb{P}^k(\mathbb{C})$ and polynomial-like maps: Introduction

-The main goal of this paper is to show that, in stable families of endomorphisms of $\mathbb P^k$, dynamical stability implies the existence of a well defined motion for \emph{almost all points} with respect to \emph{all measures with strictly positive Lyapunov exponents and supported in the Julia set}.
-In particular, this applies to all ergodic measures whose entropy is larger than $(k-1) \log d$ \cite{dTh08,D12}, where $d$ is the algebraic degree of the maps in the family.
-Observe that the topological entropy of an endomorphism of $\mathbb P^k$ of algebraic degree $d$ is equal to $k \log d$ (which is then equal to the metric entropy of the measure of maximal entropy), and that $(k-1)\log d$ is a natural threshold for many dynamical phenomena.
-For instance, any such ergodic measure is automatically supported by the \emph{(small) Julia set}, i.e., the support of the unique measure of maximal entropy.
-See \cite{D12,UZ13,SUZ,BD20,BD22} for large classes of examples of such measures in any dimension, and their statistical properties.
+The main goal of this paper is to strengthen the main result in \cite{BBD18} by showing that, in stable families of endomorphisms of $\mathbb P^k$ of algebraic degree $d\geq 2$, dynamical stability implies the existence of a well-defined local motion for \emph{almost all points} with respect to \emph{all measures on the Julia set with strictly positive Lyapunov exponents and not charging the post-critical set}.
+By a result of de Th{\'e}lin and Dupont \cite{dTh08,D12}, this in particular applies to all ergodic measures whose measure-theoretic entropy is strictly larger than $(k-1) \log d$.
+In this case, the motion is well-defined on all the parameter space.
+Observe that the topological entropy of an endomorphism of $\mathbb P^k$ of algebraic degree $d$ is equal to $k \log d$ \cite{G03} (which is then equal to the measure-theoretic entropy of the unique measure of maximal entropy), and that $(k-1)\log d$ is a natural threshold for many dynamical phenomena.
+See \cite{BD20,BD22,D12,SUZ,UZ13} for large classes of examples of such measures in any dimension, and their statistical properties.

 Let us notice that an analogous result is already known in the setting of polynomial diffeomorphisms of $\C^2$ (usually called H\'enon maps).
-Indeed, a parallel theory to that of \cite{BBD18,B19} has been developed in this setting by Dujardin and Lyubich, see \cite{DL15}.
+Indeed, a parallel theory to that of \cite{BBD18,B19} has been developed in this setting by Dujardin and Lyubich, see \cite{DL15, Duj22}.
 Stability is defined also in this setting by means of a number of equivalent conditions, among them the existence of a \emph{branched} holomorphic motion for the Julia sets, meaning that natural motions of distinct points can a priori intersect.
-In \cite{BD17} Berger and Dujardin proved that such motion is \emph{unbranched} at almost every point with respect to all measures of positive entropy (since the entropy is the logarithm of the algebraic degree in this context, this corresponds to our threshold).
+In \cite{BD17} Berger and Dujardin proved that such motion is \emph{unbranched} at almost every point with respect to all measures of positive entropy.
+Since the topological entropy is the logarithm of the algebraic degree in this context, this corresponds to our threshold.
+The current work was inspired by \cite{BD17} and provides a parallel to that result for families of endomorphisms of $\mathbb P^k$.
+As was already the case for \cite{DL15} and \cite{BBD18}, our approach is completely different from the one in \cite{BD17}, since the key point here is to understand the relation between the Julia sets and the dynamics of the critical set (which does not exist in the case of diffeomorphims of $\mathbb C^2$).
+This is achieved with techniques from pluripotential theory.